i2p/i2p.www/i2p2www/spec/i2np.rst

   n :: 0

-  ad :: Associated data.
-ZEROLEN.
+  ad :: The 8 byte reply_tag

   payload :: Plaintext data, the DSM or DSRM.